 Common problems and errors with the pitot-static system

 The pitot-static system is not without its inherent weaknesses, and there are some common problems and known errors that pilots should be aware of.
 For a visual overview complete with system diagrams, watch ifrPilot-david’s video on Pitot-Static System Errors.

 Static vent blockage

-As we mentioned, it is possible for the static vent to become blocked (most often by ice), and this is one of the reasons that aircraft can have two or even three vents.
+As we mentioned, it is possible to develop a blocked static port (most often by ice), and this is one of the reasons that aircraft can have two or even three vents.
 If your static vent is blocked, it will affect all three of your pitot-static instrument displays.
 The static pressure in the gauge will remain as it was before the vent became blocked.

 Effect on Altimeter